 Deciding on a business structure can be very confusing for business owners because there are a wide variety of business structures available, and many different benefits and disadvantages to be considered.
-The way to choose your business structure is to determine what the intentions of your business structure are, for both the short and the long term, and then to discuss the alternatives with a professional advisor.
-Professional advice should always be sought, to ensure you are making the best choice for your circumstances.
+The way to choose your business structure is to determine what the intentions of your business structure are, for both the short and the long term, and then to discuss the alternatives with a professional advisor to ensure you are making the best choice for your circumstances.

 - A trust structure offers a higher level of asset protection.
-Ownership of the business by a corporate trustee limits liability in relation to the business, protecting the assets belonging to the trust if the business or any individual in the business, encounters financial difficulties.
+Ownership of the business by a corporate trustee limits liability in relation to the business, protecting the assets belonging to the trust if the business or any individual in the business encounters financial difficulties.
 Additionally, beneficiaries do not directly own the trust assets, so they are protected from a beneficiary’s third party creditors.
 Their units will be available to creditors but the assets remain safe.

 - Beneficiaries are not usually liable for any debts of the trust